March 30, 2016 by Rua Lupa

 Our Cotton – Pakistan and northwestern Indian.

 Our Cocoa (aka chocolate) – Colombian and Venezuelan.

 Our Tea – Chinese.

 A lot of things we take for granted in our daily lives is the result of the sharing of our cultural goods.
-We’d all be poorer without that.
+We would all be poorer without that.

 Throughout history, there has been no single culture that has stayed “pure” nor will there ever be such a culture, and it is willful ignorance to believe so.
 So it is counter productive to try to prevent cultural mixing.To take the time to learn about the cultures and stories of cultures other than your own is to respect our shared humanity and earth and to continue in that shared story and home.
 To ignore the various cultures around us is to ignore our humanity.
 And to the greatest extent – it causes wars.

 This is why I am taken aback by the reactions I started this writing with.
 By choosing to be willfully ignorant of other cultures enables the inevitability of misunderstandings, which leads to stereotyping, which leads to racism, which can lead to systemic racism and genocides.